Skip to main content

 Get a Free Quote

 If you are already receiving Mega Millions annuity payments and want to explore converting them to a lump sum, Catalina Structured Funding can help.
-We purchase lottery annuity payment streams in most states and handle the entire process, including court filings, legal documentation, , at no cost to you.
+We purchase lottery annuity payment streams in most states and handle the entire process, including court filings and legal documentation, at no cost to you.

 Call us at (800) 317-3769 or request your free quote online.
 There is no obligation, no pressure.
 We will walk you through your options so you can make the decision that is right for your financial situation.